AFD Wildfire Division Fuels Mitigation Projects

 Heights Hill

-The Heights Hill hazard fuel mitigation project will involve a 100' wide clear cut fuel break on public lands along the west side of Heights Hill Road, from Clarks Road to Jamie Avenue.
-The total estimated treatment area is 4.6 acres, will take approximately 6 months to complete, and is anticipated to
+The Heights Hill hazard fuel mitigation project resulted in a 100' wide clear cut fuel break on public lands along the west side of Heights Hill Road, from Clarks Road to Jamie Avenue.
+The total estimated treatment area is 4.6 acres and was complete during winter of 2025.
+It protects more than $158 million in property and several critcal egress routes.

 Resolutions of Support & Engagement